Gadge Maharaj: Relation with Ambedkar

-Gadge Baba highly influenced Dr. Babasaheb Ambedkar.
+Gadge Baba influenced Dr. Babasaheb Ambedkar.
 The reason for this was that the social reform work he was doing by preaching to the people through his "kirtan", Dr. Ambedkar was doing the same through politics.
 Gadge Baba was also impressed by Babasaheb's personality and work.
 Gaadge Baba had donated the building of his hostel at Pandharpur to the People's Education Society founded by Dr Ambedkar.
 He used to cite the example of Ambedkar while urging the people to get educated.
 "Look, how Dr. Babasaheb Ambedkar became such a learned man by dint of sheer hard work.
 Education is not the monopoly of any class or caste.
 The son of a poor man can also obtain many degrees."
 Gadge Baba had met Ambedkar many times.
 Ambedkar used to meet him frequently and discuss social reform.
 Dr. Babasaheb Ambedkar had described him as the greatest servant of the people after Jyotirao Phule.